 My figurative pieces usually start with a reference photo that I have taken.
-The process is usually accomplished using fusing and machine applique and quilting.
+The process is accomplished by using fusing and machine applique and quilting.
 I am drawn to the relationship of people to one another and to the out doors.
 I wish to show different perspectives and reflect the times we live in.

 When the weather is favorable, walking with the dog is a current event!